 When determining how much compensation to award, the courts will look at the relationship with the deceased person, the life expectancies of both the deceased and surviving family members, and the net income of the deceased before they passed away.

-In Fort Lauderdale, it is not only surviving family members that may claim compensation, but also the decedent’s estate.
+In Fort Lauderdale, it is not only surviving family members who may claim compensation, but also the decedent’s estate.
 The estate includes any assets that belonged to the deceased and were in their name alone.
 This compensation will go directly back into the estate, and not to surviving family members.
 This compensation may include:

 Survival actions can also be made on behalf of the estate.
 These are actions that will provide a continuance for any personal injury lawsuit the deceased had filed before their death.
 However, if that personal injury eventually contributed to the deceased’s death, a survival action cannot be made.
-Such elements can be best explained by a Fort Lauderdale wrongful death lawyer.
+Such elements can be best explained by our attorneys during a one-on-one consultation.

 After a wrongful death in Florida, there is a process for seeking civil damages.

 To prevail in a wrongful death claim in Florida, your lawyer must prove the following elements:

 Although they may seem fairly straightforward at first, wrongful death cases in Florida can quickly become complicated.
 Insurance companies will go to great lengths to minimize their liability, undermine your claims, or offer lowball settlements.
 All of this can make the entire process even more difficult for grieving family members who do not have a skilled personal injury lawyer by their side.

 The legal team at Kogan & DiSalvo can shield your family from the hassle and pressures of litigation as we work to secure justice on your behalf.
 We handle all communication with insurance companies, ensure documents are filed within state deadlines, and marshal compelling evidence to craft a solid and winning case.